gabrielaortiz6/logo-generator/README.md

 WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered
 ```
+## Installation
+In order to install this application, clone the repository from GitHub (linked below).
+Then, to run the it, use the command 'node index.'

 ## Mock-Up